 You can also look back at all of the marketing and the content that you’ve already made and ask yourself, “When I’m talking about my business, what values stand out?”
 You can start pulling from past material instead of starting this from scratch.

 Plus, your brand guidelines don’t have to stay the same!
 As your business changes, your values and colors, and voicing may change, too.
 Don’t be afraid to revamp your brand guidelines every now and then, even if you’re not going through a full rebrand.

 What parts of your brand guidelines need updating or revamping?
 Let us know!

 Realize you need a rebrand?
 We’ve got your back.

 About the Author

-Kat helps our staff stay on task by managing the inner workings of Stratos.
-She works behind the scenes to ensure our staff has everything they need to get the job done, and our clients are proud of the work we are producing.
+Kat creates the processes and systems needed to help our team do their most creative work.
+She works behind the scenes to ensure our staff has everything they need to get the job done and our clients are proud of the work we are producing.